pivotal-Josh-Gainey/goserviceexample/README.md

 2 - `cd` into `goserviceexample` folder, make desired edits to manifest if applicable, and run `cf push`

-This pushes the application with a process healthcheck (means it doesn't have to listen on port 8080).
+This pushes the application with a process healthcheck.